Chucklemunch/Muse/README.md

 # Muse
-- What: A web app that listens to the user’s playing (start with piano, figure out guitar later)(via mic) and shows real-time visual feedback on scales, keys, and suggested note transitions for improvisation.
+- What: A web app that can jam along with the user
-- Unique angle: Uses ML to analyze note sequences and suggests "next-tone probabilities" like predictive text, but for solos.

 ### Environments
 - FastAPI backend is run in a miniconda environment that uses python 3.10